-A Salford mum has launched a fundraising campaign to create a brand new sustainable centre in the city
+A Salford mum has launched a fundraising campaign to create a sustainability centre in the city.

 Her mission is to raise £100,000 to create a place where sustainable living is accessible to everyone in the community.